Should We Keep an Eye on the Direction of the U.S. Dollar, Which Is Facing Resistance?

 - Swiss Employment Statistics

-In yesterday’s U.S. currency trading, the U.S. dollar fluctuated against the yen after the August U.S. durable goods orders report, released yesterday, showed no change from the previous month’s 0.0%.
-The USD/JPY pair traded between 146.203 and 147.240, with price action centered around the 20-period moving average on the hourly chart.During today’s Asian session, the pair has broken below the 20-period moving average and fallen to the -3σ level of the Bollinger Bands.
-We will be watching closely to see if the US dollar continues to weaken against the yen.
+In U.S. currency trading yesterday, the U.S. dollar fluctuated against the yen after the August U.S. durable goods orders, released yesterday, remained unchanged from the previous month’s 0.0%.
+The USD/JPY pair traded between 146.203 and 147.240, with price action centered around the 20-period moving average (MA) on the hourly chart.During today’s Asian trading session, the pair broke below the 20-period moving average on the hourly chart and fell to the -3σ level of the Bollinger Bands.
+We will be watching closely to see if the U.S. dollar continues to weaken against the yen.

-European currencies saw the euro edge lower against the U.S. dollar after the Eurozone’s August Producer Price Index (PPI), released yesterday, came in at -2.3% year-on-year, a further decline from the previous month’s -2.1%.The EUR/USD pair fell from 1.1048 to 1.1008.
+European currencies saw the euro edge lower against the U.S. dollar after the EU’s August Producer Price Index (PPI), released yesterday, came in at -2.3% year-over-year, a further decline from the previous month’s -2.1%.The EUR/USD pair fell from 1.1048 to 1.1008.
 It faced resistance at the 20-period moving average (MA) on the hourly chart.
-On the 4-hour chart, the pair is trading below the 10-period MA, indicating heavy resistance on the upside.
+On the 4-hour chart, the pair is trading below the 10-period MA, where it is facing resistance.
 On the daily chart, the pair is on the verge of breaking below the 75-period MA support line, so traders should pay close attention to market strength and weakness during U.S. trading hours.